thegetty/lod-gateway/README.md

 The `/health` endpoint provides a means for checking the current "health" of the application.
 If the application is running, and if the database (and where relevant, the graph store) is accessible, the endpoint will return a `200 OK` HTTP response, otherwise if either the database (or where relevant, the graph store) is offline or is temporarily inaccessible, the endpoint will return a `500 Internal Server Error` HTTP response.

+#### HTTP GET {base-url}/{namespace}/authhealth

+The `/authhealth` endpoint is the same as the normal `/health` check but requires authentication.
+It is to aid clients testing their authenticated connection.

+#### HTTP GET {base-url}/{namespace}/rdfhealth

+The `/rdfhealth` endpoint checks both the DB connection and also the SPARQL endpoint connection if the LOD Gateway is set to PROCESS_RDF.
+This is more resource-intensive and can contribute to the load on the SPARQL endpoint so is not part of the more mundane healthcheck.

 #### HTTP POST {base-url}/{namespace}/ingest 🗝️

 The `/ingest` endpoint accepts one or more line-delimited record strings in JSON or JSON-LD format.